General Atomics MQ-9 Reaper: Origins

 The General Atomics "Predator B-001", a proof-of-concept aircraft, first flew on 2 February 2001.
 Abraham Karem is the designer of the Predator.
 The B-001 was powered by an AlliedSignal Garrett TPE331-10T turboprop engine with 950 shp.
 It had an airframe that was based on the standard Predator airframe, except with an enlarged fuselage and wings lengthened from 48 feet to 66 feet.
 The B-001 had a speed of 220 knots and could carry a payload of 750 lb to an altitude of 50000 feet with an endurance of 30 hours.

 The company refined the design, taking it in two separate directions.
 The first was a jet-powered version; "Predator B-002" was fitted with a Williams FJ44-2A turbofan engine with 10.2 kN thrust.
 It had payload capacity of 475 lb, a ceiling of 60000 ft and endurance of 12 hours.
-The USAF ordered two airframes for evaluation, delivered in 2007.
-The first two airframes delivered with prototypes B-001 and B-002 (now in the USAF museum at Wright-Patterson AFB).
+The USAF ordered two aircraft for evaluation, delivered in 2007.
+The two prototype airframes B-001 and B-002 have been retired to the USAF museum at Wright-Patterson AFB.
 B-002 was originally equipped with the FJ-44 engine but it was removed and a TPE-331-10T was installed so that the USAF could take delivery of two aircraft in the same configuration.

-The second direction the design took was the "Predator B-003", referred to by GA as the "Altair", which has a new airframe with an 84 ft wingspan and a takeoff weight of approximately 7000 lb.
+The second direction the design took, referred to by GA as the "Altair", was the "Predator B-003", which has a new airframe with an 84 ft wingspan and a takeoff weight of approximately 7000 lb.
 Like the Predator B-001, it is powered by a TPE-331-10YGD turboprop.
 This variant has a payload capacity of 3000 lb, a maximum ceiling of 52000 ft, and an endurance of 36 hours.

 In October 2001, the USAF signed a contract for an initial pair of Predator Bs (001 and 002) for evaluation.
 Designated YMQ-9s due to their prototype role, they were delivered in 2002.
 The USAF referred to it as "Predator B" until it was renamed "Reaper".
 The USAF aimed for the Predator B to provide an improved "deadly persistence" capability, flying over a combat area night-and-day waiting for a target to present itself, complementing piloted attack aircraft, typically used to drop larger quantities of ordnance on a target, while a cheaper RPV can operate almost continuously using ground controllers working in shifts, but carrying less ordnance.